miker704/Strife/patches2.md

     - Backed up new session form with normal select input to deprecated in favor for mui select input component.
     - Changed sessions component from class based to functional based component.
     - Reworked the qr spinner animation for sessions sign in form page replaced the clearinterval variable with a useref variable instead which clears the the setinterval timer upon switch forms or leaving the component.
+    - Replaced Normal Select Input with a mui select input component instead to have more style control for sessions form.

 ## Backend Changes